-The Grade II listed Whitehall Theatre is a conventional two level auditorium constructed in 1930.
-Working with Jaques Muir and Partners, we were asked to create an intimate and informal open-stage space – unusual in most West End proscenium theatres.
+The Grade II listed Whitehall Theatre was constructed in 1930 as a conventional two level auditorium.
+Working with Jaques Muir and Partners, we have created an intimate and informal open-stage space that is unusual in West End proscenium theatres.

 Listed building consent was granted for a limited time period, which meant that changes have to be easily reversible with minimum impact on the Art Deco interior.